layline-io/layline-doc/docs/03-assets/sinks/asset-sink-sns.md

 ## Purpose

-Defines the outbound connection parameters for an AWS SNS sink.
+Defines the outbound connection parameters for an AWS SNS (Simple Notification Service) sink.

 ### This Asset can be used by: